A guide all about P46; advice about what you need to know relating to tax regulations for UK Gov

 Download Starter Checklist

 Fill Starter Checklist Online

 Download Form P46 (this form is no longer used)

-Starter checklist should be used by the employer whenever a new employee joins the organisation.
-The employer needs to fill information with HMRC as to how allowances will be provided to employee in the starter checklist.
+A starter checklist should be used by the employer whenever a new employee joins the organisation.
+The employer needs to fill in the information required by HMRC as to how allowances will be provided to employees in the starter checklist.
 If the employee did not receive p45 from their previous employer then the employee should fill the form and share it with the new employer.
 This will help the employer dedicate a tax code and accordingly cut taxes when they make their first payment.
 The employer will use this information to send a Full Payment Submission (FPS) to HMRC telling them about the payment made to employees and what deductions have been made.

-The FPS should be send by the employer before making the first payment to the new employee.
+The FPS should be sent by the employer before making the first payment to the new employee.
 Payroll software should be used to do the same.
-There are four parts to it – employee information, employer information, pay and deductions and National Insurance Contributions.
+There are four parts to it – employee information, employer information, pay and deductions, and National Insurance Contributions.
 FPS determines how much national insurance should be paid by the employer on behalf of the employee.